Sealy Lookout is located within the ecotourism-accredited Bruxner Park Flora Reserve in Orara East State Forest.

 The Forest Sky Pier at Sealy Lookout is a unique way to experience the Coffs Coast and mountain views.
 The Forest Sky Pier is located on an escarpment 310 metres above Coffs Harbour and only 9km from the city centre.
 It projects 21.6 metres beyond the original lookout and offers an expansive vista encompassing Coffs Harbour city, its foreshore and marina, Solitary Islands Marine Park, surrounding mountain ranges and the coastline far into the distance.
 On a clear day you can see 100km to the south.
-From Coffs Harbour, head north on the Pacific Highway for 5 minutes, then take the Sealy Lookout turn-off and follow the sealed road through hillside banana plantations and avocado groves to the lookout turn-off.
-The Forest Sky Pier is open daily for visitors, includes parking and toilets, is wheel-chair accessible and is free.
+Adjacent to the Forest Sky Pier, a fully-accessible picnic shelter is available for those wishing to sit, have a cuppa and enjoy the view.

 Korora Lookout is accessible via a short ridge-top walking track, which has its own amazing views.
 Visitor parking is on the Scenic Drive up to Sealy Lookout, just before the Sealy Lookout gates.
 Korora Lookout is open 24 hours/day, 7 days/week, and entry is free.

 Orara East State Forest walking tracks lead you through the wonder of a subtropical rainforest.
-Look for giant stangler figs, listen for the songs of the many fruit doves and if you're lucky, catch a glimpse of a bower bird.
+Look for giant strangler figs, listen for the songs of the many fruit doves and if you're lucky, catch a glimpse of a bower bird.
 Tracks are maintained and sign-posted, and some sections include short, steep hills and a varying amount of steps.
 Some bushwalking experience is recommended.
 All walking tracks showcase beautiful rainforest flora and fauna.

-1.4km, 45 minutes duration, occasional steps
+600m, 25 minutes duration, occasional steps or slope